banzaicloud/koperator-docs/docs/topics.md

 shorttitle: Kafka topics
 ---

+You can create Kafka topics either:

-Creating kafka topics can be done either directly against the cluster with command line utilities, or via the `KafkaTopic` CRD.
+- directly against the cluster with command line utilities, or
+- via the `KafkaTopic` CRD.

 Below is an example `KafkaTopic` CR.